 The elevator was set on the edge of a massive domed area that stretched further than he could see.
 Laid out in a hexagonal grid, a false blue sky shone high above.
 Trees with monitoring devices embedded in their bark dotted the grassy floor.
 The air was crisp, with a hint of wild flowers.

 His mind untwisted itself; his anxieties vanishing in the fabricated sunlight.
 He closed his eyes, and for a moment, he was back on Earth.
 For the first time since he’d stepped into the elevator, his breathing returned to its normal, steady rhythm.

 “I thought you might like it here,” Abuela said.
 “We can rest until you get your bearings back.
 I know it’s always bit of a shock for you Earthlings.
-Technically, this area is for botany experiments, but the scientists allow people come here for their breaks.
+Technically, this area is for botany experiments, but the scientists allow people to come here for their breaks.
 Something to keep in mind.”

 “Thank you.”
 Ciro opened his eyes once more.
 “Thank you, Abuela.”

 “Think nothing of it, dear.
 Once you’re ready, we can head on over to the cafeteria.
 Our section should be on their lunch break by now, and it’ll be for the best if we introduce you to everyone at once.”

 “Lunch?”
 Ciro glanced down at his antique wrist watch.
 “At midnight?”